evhub/coconut/HELP.md

 ### 2. Set Up a Workspace

 Now that you've installed Coconut, it's time to create your first Coconut program.
 Open up your favorite text editor and save a new file named `tutorial.coc`.
-It is recommended that you tell your text editor to treat all `.coc` files as Python source files for the purpose of syntax highlighting.
+It is recommended that you tell your text editor to treat all `.coc` files as Python source files for the purpose of syntax highlighting (Coconut and Python are close enough that this will work).
 All Coconut files should use the extension `.coc` so they can be recognized as such when compiling folders of many different files.

 ### 3. Start Coding!

 If you're familiar with Python, then you're already familiar with most of Coconut.
 Coconut is nearly a strict superset of Python 3 syntax, with the sole exception of `lambda` statements, which will be later in this tutorial.
-For now, let's start with a simple `hello, world!` program:
+For now, let's start with a simple `hello, world!` program.
+Put this code inside your `tutorial.coc`:
 ```
 print("hello, world!")
 ```